lervag/apy/README.md

 - `base`: Specify where `apy` should look for your Anki database.
 This is usually something like `/home/your_name/.local/share/Anki2/`.
 - `profile`: Specify which profile to load by default.
 - `query`: Specify default query for `apy list`, `apy review` and `apy tag`.
+- `markdown_models`: Specify a list of models for which `apy` will use a markdown converter.
 - `presets`: Specify preset combination of model and tags for use with `apy add-single`.
 - `pngCommands`/`svgCommands`: Set LaTeX commands to generate PNG/SVG files.
 This is inspired by the [Edit LaTeX build process](https://ankiweb.net/shared/info/937148547) addon to Anki.